boscoh/sqladaptor/README.md

 This is possible
-because there is an equivalence between lists of JSON dicts, Pandas DataFrames and SQl tables - they are all tabular arrangements of columnar data.
+because there is an equivalence between lists of JSON dicts, Pandas DataFrames and SQL tables - they are all tabular arrangements of columnar data.

 ## Installation